pedronunoleite/NEON/README.md

 The figure depicting NEON's architecture has been generated with: https://github.com/HarisIqbal88/PlotNeuralNet.

 The number of MAC and floating point operations have been estimated with: https://github.com/sovrasov/flops-counter.pytorch.

+Data augmentation was conducted with: https://github.com/albumentations-team/albumentations.

+## Contact
+If you have any inquiry about this work please email me at: pedro.nuno@inesctec.pt